Best Walking Boots for Kenya: A Practical Safari Style Guide for Women Over 50

 Well, this is my perfect outfit for after the rain in Kenya.
 I always use the laundry service at the lodges I book and ensure that I have enough clothes in case of rain.
 I also have gripped crocs and thick socks for after the rain.
 I like to keep my feet warm and also protect from insects that love biting the ankles.
 Socks are the secret weapon for a safari!

-As I wrote in my myth-buster - avoid mosquitoes article.
+As I wrote in my avoid mosquitoes article.
 Socks are a secret weapon on Safari.
 For three reasons

 Warm feet - you never get ill... at least that is what I think